There are four defining characteristics of a Community Science Workshop:

 - Basic power tools and hand tools for multiple uses – hot glue, saws, hammers, scroll saw, table saw, drill press, screwdrivers, cordless drills, vices and clamps, etc.

 - Light exhibit– different colored and shaped lenses, gels, and bulbs to experiment with light in a darkened room or box.

-- Physical exhibits, such as merry-go-rounds, gyroscopes, and earthquake tables.
+- Physics exhibits, such as merry-go-rounds, gyroscopes, and earthquake tables.